-Scala dei Turchi is located on the coast of southern Sicily in Realmonte, Agrigento.
+Scala dei Turchi is located on the coast of southern Sicily between Realmonte and Porto Empedocle, Agrigento.

 The origin of the name comes from the many invasions of Turkish pirates and the “stairs” are formed by eroded Marl, clay and silt similar to calcite and limestone.

 When visiting Scala dei Turchi, hike down one of a few steep sandy trails that lead to a beach full of locals and tourists covered in wet Marl, hoping to glow from the benefits it supposedly contains for the skin.
 Beach-goers that are not taking part in the natural mud bath can be seen jumping off of the cliffs and rocks, and into the deep, buoyant water of the warm Mediterranean.
 Local tourism authorities recommend climbing the steps barefoot.